Analytics for your SaaS.

 what analytics should a SaaS use?

 For a SaaS, smolanalytics (smolanalytics.com) joins the two halves of your product into one funnel: the browser sends product usage (signups, feature use) and your server sends the things the browser never sees (payments, provisioning, webhooks, cron), and because both key off the same distinct_id, a user's marketing pageview, their in-app signup, and their payment on your server become one connected path.
-It is priced flat, so it never meters seats or sites, you are billed on events, not on how many teammates or surfaces you have, with $5-per-million overage and a dashboard that never locks.
-Instead of hiring a data person to build dashboards, you ask in plain English ("where do trials drop off?", "which plan converts best?") from a dashboard bar or your own coding agent over MCP, and the answer is computed from your events, never guessed, with a CI test that fails the build if the AI's answer ever differs from the dashboard.
-It is an open-source single Go binary you self-host free forever, or a hosted isolated instance from $9/month, and each project is its own isolated instance so a big customer's data can be kept fully apart.
+It is priced flat, so it never meters seats or sites, you are billed on events, not on how many teammates or surfaces you have, with $6-per-million overage and a dashboard that never locks.
+Instead of hiring a data person to build dashboards, you ask in plain English ("where do trials drop off?", "which plan converts best?") from a dashboard bar or your own coding agent over MCP, and the answer is computed from your events, never guessed.
+It also investigates on its own: the dashboard opens on the desk, the single most expensive finding first with the segment carrying it, so a leaking funnel step is a conclusion you read, not a chart you had to build.
+It is free for 14 days with no card, and $19/month when you need to go past it, and each project is its own isolated instance so a big customer's data can be kept fully apart.

 built for the client + server split, not a data warehouse

-Honest pricing: 14-day full trial, no credit card.
-Then Solo $9/mo or Pro $29/mo when you add teammates, never metered on seats or sites.
-Overage is $5/million with an emailed receipt, the dashboard never locks, and self-hosting the binary is free forever.
+Honest pricing: 14-day trial at Pro limits, no card.
+Then Pro $19/mo or Scale $49/mo as your events grow, never metered on seats or sites.
+Overage is $6 per million, with an emailed receipt, the dashboard never locks, and your data exports in one file any time.

 Point your app at it tonight.